codetrainerapp/PlatformCore/README.md

-Licensed under the terms of the MIT License (find in LICENSE.md)
+Licensed under the terms of the MIT License

-"CodeTrainer" may refer to the CodeTrainer Discord, CodingTrainer Administrators; ace, NonzeroCornet, hodss, or website/domain.
+"CodingTrainer" may refer to the CodingTrainer Discord, CodingTrainer Administrators; ace, NonzeroCornet, hodss, or website/domain.

-Copyright (C) 2022 CodeTrainer
+Copyright (C) 2022 CodingTrainer